This is our review of the best ultralight spinning reels in 2021

 3. Pflueger Supreme XT Spinning Reel 25x

-When money truly doesn’t matter, and you want one of the best ultralight spinning reel available, then a Pflueger Supreme XT Spinning Reel should be on your shopping list.
+When money truly doesn’t matter, and you want one of the best ultralight reel available, then a Pflueger Supreme XT Spinning Reel should be on your shopping list.
 This reel oozes quality throughout, and although it is an expensive reel, many reviews say that it is worth every penny.

 Consider these features: